Special Topics Course

 Special Topic course CRAFTA®

 Advanced in Assessment and Management of pediatric, vestibular, ocular and craniocervical Dysfunctions (and Pain)

-In this 4-5 day course with supporting e-learning the mechanism of the craniocervical and vestibular-ocular (dys)function on the postural control will be discussed.
+In this 4-5 day* course (+ Online module) the mechanism of the craniocervical and vestibular-ocular (dys)function on the postural control will be discussed.
 Manual assessment of the cervical and oculomotor system will be demonstrated and practiced.
 Different primary and secondary headaches and the role of neuromusculoskeletal assessment and therapy will be explained driven by external and clinical evidence.
 Different pediatric headaches and associated issues like influences of craniomandibular region, equilibrium, motor retardation, neuromusculoskeletal dysfunctions of the eyes, spine, peripheral nervous system, craniofacial region will be explained, clinical test and treatment proposal will be practiced.